Painting a Garage Door Cost

 Common Mistakes

 Painting a garage door might sound like an easy job, but there are a lot of blunders you can trip up on and end up with a finish that's less than what you were hoping for.
-One of the key mistakes people make is not taking the time to get things right from the start - if you don't clean, sand, and repair the surface properly, you can expect the paint to start peeling off prematurely.
+One of the key mistakes people make is not taking the time to get things right from the start.
+If you don't clean, sand, and repair the surface properly, you can expect the paint to start peeling off prematurely.

-Do yourself a favour and scrape off any grime or old paint, fill in the cracks with whatever filler is right for the job and sand it smooth before putting on some primer and paint.
+Do yourself a favour and scrape off any grime or old paint, fill in the cracks with whatever filler is right for the job, and sand it smooth before putting on some primer and paint.

 Another mistake that's easy to make is grabbing hold of the wrong paint or primer for the job, which is especially true when it comes to your garage door's material.
 For example, metal doors need a good, rust-resistant primer, or they'll be flaking off in no time, and wood doors need a breathable exterior paint that doesn't trap moisture.